Privacy policy

 Description and scope of data processing

-There is a contact form on our website that can be used to contact us electronically.
-If a user makes use of this option, the data entered in the input mask will be transmitted to us and stored.
+Our website features a contact form that can be used to contact us electronically.
+If a user chooses to use this option, the data entered in the form will be transmitted to us and stored.

-The following data is also stored when the message is sent: Date and time
+The following data is also stored at the time the message is sent: date and time

-Your consent is obtained for the processing of the data as part of the sending process and reference is made to this privacy policy.
+Your consent to the processing of your data will be obtained as part of the submission process, and you will be directed to this privacy policy.

-Alternatively, you can contact us via the e-mail address provided.
-In this case, the user’s personal data transmitted with the e-mail will be stored.
-Please note, however, that the confidentiality of e-mails or other electronic forms of communication on the Internet cannot be guaranteed.
-We therefore recommend that you send confidential information by post.
+Alternatively, you may contact us via the email address provided.
+In this case, the user’s personal data transmitted via email will be stored.
+Please note, however, that the confidentiality of emails or other forms of electronic communication over the Internet cannot be guaranteed.
+For confidential information, we therefore recommend that you send it by mail.

 No data will be passed on to third parties in this context.
 The data will be used exclusively for processing the conversation.